 Learn once and write anywhere

 While these components can’t be shared between the different platforms and require more work on the developers’ part, up to 90% of React Native Codebase can be reused.
-This value shows pretty well that the framework’s motto is not “write once, use everywhere” but rather “learn once, write anywhere”.
+This value shows pretty well that the framework’s motto is not “write once, use everywhere” but rather “learn once, write anywhere.”

+The full changelog can be accessed on GitLab.
 And mind you – that’s just a small sample of how well React Native is adjusting to the changing expectations.

 React Native: pros and (very few) cons

-While React Native is not a flawless solution (for instance, it’s implementation requires at least basic knowledge of platform-specific components), it’s been trusted by some of the world’s largest companies, including Facebook, Instagram, Tesla, Uber, Pinterest, and Skype – and that happened for more than one reason.
+While React Native is not a flawless solution (for instance, its implementation requires at least basic knowledge of platform-specific components), it’s been trusted by some of the world’s largest companies, including Facebook, Instagram, Tesla, Uber, Pinterest, and Skype – and that happened for more than one reason.

 Pros of using React Native include: